1936 would be Martha Crone’s 4th year in charge of the Garden as temporary curator. The Garden now begins its 30th year. (1)

 On April 14th she gave an instructional tour to a group of 18 Scout leaders.
 These people would later bring their own groups to the Garden and apparently these visits took a lot of her time as she made mention in her annual report to the Park Board that “the instruction extended to Scout Troops and their leaders has increased to such a great extent as to require much of the Curator’s time.”

 Martha began the year’s planting efforts in May by planting Pasque Flowers (Anemone patens - now Pulsatilla patens ssp. multifida, Sharplobe Hepatica (Hepatica acutiloba - now Anemone acutiloba [still extant], Dutchman’s Breeches (Dicentra cucullaria [still extant], Blue Cohosh (Caulophyllum thalictroides [still extant] and Adam and Eve (Aplectrum hyemale) which is a most unusual orchid, so named because it usually has two connecting bulbs.
-It is native to many counties in the SE Quadrant of MN.
-(Photo at right).
+It is native to many counties in the SE Quadrant of MN, but in 1936 it was also found near Lake Minnetonka where Martha collected these plants.
+(Photo above).
 It is no longer in the Garden.
 Martha had previously planted it in 1933 and 1935, as did Eloise Butler in 1907, '08, '09 and '10.

 Martha's May and June plantings included some plants she had not previously planted in the Garden: